-It’s an ongoing discussion in the email marketing world: Do you choose to grow your list via opt-in or opt-out methods?
+It’s an ongoing discussion in the email marketing world: Do you choose to grow your list via opt-in vs. opt-out methods?
 I had a client ask me this week what were the real pros and cons of each.
 How could they decide what’s right for them?

 First, what’s the difference?